Little Everdon

-Little Everdon is a small hamlet in the civil parish of Everdon in the county of Northamptonshire, England.
-Lying on the Nene Way long-distance footpath, its parkland, large stone houses and manor house are typical of English countryside.

-The hamlets name means 'Wild boar hill'.
+Little Everdon is a small hamlet in the civil parish of Everdon in the county of Northamptonshire, England that lies approximately 2.96 mi southeast of the town of Daventry.
+Lying on the Nene Way long-distance footpath, its parkland, large stone houses and manor house 'Everdon Hall' are typical of English countryside.
+The hamlet's name means 'Wild boar hill'.
+The hamlet is situated 1 mi north of the parish village of Everdon which is situated between the village of Preston Capes 2.35 mi to the southwest and Weedon Bec 2.3 mi to the northeast.